 This is particularly true for large organizations.

-When evaluating different intranet solutions, make sure that they offer granular user-management functions and robust role-based permission features to fit your organizational structure.
+When evaluating different social intranet solutions, make sure that they offer granular user-management functions and robust role-based permission features to fit your organizational structure.

 9. Other built-in features